SebastianNiechcial/Shop-Project/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Open and use server from https://github.com/dzik1331/super-szop-server To use it you need to change version of nvm to 8.10.0 and use command node dist/app.js

 ## Code scaffolding